-When you arrive at the Malibu Beach Inn (which is located right on California’s famed Pacific Coast Highway), you might not know where to check-in.
-The entrance is a narrow foyer that leads to the quaint Carbon Beach Club Restaurant, which is flanked by gorgeous sea views.
+When you arrive at the Malibu Beach Inn (which is located right on California’s famed Pacific Coast Highway), you might not know where to check in.
+The entrance is a narrow foyer leading to the quaint Carbon Beach Club Restaurant, flanked by gorgeous sea views.
 A valet will steer you to the small check-in building on the left of the driveway.
 From there, you’ll traverse through open-air hallways to your room.
 Once inside, you can take in the unobstructed ocean views from either the king bed or the sleeper sofa near the balcony.
 We recently stayed at this posh boutique property.
 Here's our review.

 The 47-room hotel is not your traditional seaside lodging filled with nautical-themed decor.
 Instead, you'll find modern art and photography rather than anchors and portholes.